-In the space of two months our whole livelihoods have changed.
+In the space of twelve months our whole livelihoods have changed.
 We’ve gone from commuting into work to working in front of our makeshift desk-cum-dining tables, from being to explore the best of London to exploring the four walls we call home only.
 In this time we’ve perfected our crochet, our sourdough starters and can now play the guitar, kind of.

 Whether you’re an avid cyclist or you’re just starting out, we’ve rounded up a few of our favourite routes across London, ranging in difficulty, to try out on Sunday afternoon post-lockdown.

 Our favourite place to head when we’re in need of a little countryside feel is always Richmond Park.
 Running from all corners of the green expanse, the Tamsin Trail stretches just over seven miles in length and is an ideal spot for a leisurely cycle.
 Although this is usually quite a lively spot for walkers and cyclists alike, you’ll be at one with nature as you cycle past deer, wildlife and shaded areas.

 Abrim with deer and wildlife, Richmond Park is also the perfect place for a weekend picnic so why not make a day of it stopping off at certain points for a quick cool down drink or bite to eat.